SCH-INIT/otp-relay/UPDATE-PIPELINE.md

 The current recommended workflow is:

-1. Edit files in the GitHub repo
+1. Edit files in the GitHub repo on the `portal` branch.
-2. Push to `main`
+2. Commit/push the change.
-3. GitHub Actions runs on the self-hosted Pi runner
+3. GitHub Actions runs on the company-server self-hosted runner.
-4. Only the matching workflow is triggered
+4. Only the matching workflow is triggered.
-5. Only the allowed files for that workflow are updated on the server
+5. Only the allowed files for that workflow are updated on the server.

-This means normal updates should **not** require manually SSHing into the Pi to copy files around.
+Normal updates should **not** require manually copying files into `/opt/otp-relay`.

-The key Pi locations are:
+Key server locations:

 ```bash
 ~/actions-runner